 In the future, the Company will advance the Caballo Blanco project towards a construction decision.
 While the Company has made significant advancements in identifying the resource at the La Paila zone, additional drilling and technical work will be on-going.
 In addition, 7 other exploration targets have been identified on the property through IP Resistivity, magnetics, geo-chemical and sampling programs.
-The Company expects to realize a drilling program on these targets in the near future.
+The Company plans to realize a drilling program on these targets.
 Recent activities at the Caballo Blanco project include:

 • Environmental Permitting update (Environmental Impact Assessment and change of use of soil permits submitted in July 2017) and subsequently retracted during late September 2017 (which was submitted to the Mexican Environmental Authority on July 14, 2017).
 The Company will use this time to further optimize the project and continue ongoing dialogue with the local communities and state and federal officials.
 Going forward, the Company will be focusing on community and government relations.
-The Company plans to continue advancing the project in the future through: